SonyShrestha/TPC_DI_PDI/README.md

 1. Prepare transformations for Historical Data Load
 2. Prepare transformations for Incremental Updates
 3. Validation of prepared transformations
-4. Analyze Performance Mterics such as Load Time, Throughput along with Number of Records loaded
+4. Analyze Performance Metrics such as Load Time, Throughput along with Number of Records loaded

 <br/>

 # Instructions
 To execute jobs and transformations prepared follow folllowing steps.
 1. Install latest version of Pentaho
+2. Execute DDL Script inside ddl/create_tables.sql for creating database and tables
-2. Change configuration for historical and incremental data load in properties file provided inside PDI/config directory
+3. Change configuration for historical and incremental data load in properties file provided inside PDI/config directory
-3. Open Pentaho Job named TPCDI.kjb and run the job from UI
+4. Open Pentaho Job named TPCDI.kjb and run the job from UI

 <br/>